Spin-Orbit Materials Science and Device Physics

-I have broad interests in spin transport, generation, manipulation and beyond, with a strong determination to contribute to furthering our scientific understanding and technological abilities.
-I am at the moment very much fascinated by a diverse range of phenomena arising from the spin-orbit interaction, in particular, that projects the real space (sample) structures and symmetries into spin structures in the momentum space.
+I have broad interests in spin transport, generation, manipulation and beyond, with a determination to contribute to furthering our scientific understanding and technological abilities.
+I am at the moment very much fascinated by a diverse range of phenomena arising from the spin-orbit interaction, in particular, that projects the real space (sample) structures and symmetries into spin structures in the (electronic) momentum space.
 These form a pivotal role in our modern physics and materials science research, often in the nanoscale, that I feel there are much more to explore.
 Understanding of the spin-orbit natures in condensed matter and resultant rational selections of appropriate materials&structures can potentially push the boundary of what it calls the state-of-the-art in the nanotechnology.
 In the following are my current specific research projects (but certainly will evolve and expand).

 1. The spin-orbit interaction for controlling various spin states

 The coupling of spin and motion mediated by the spin-orbit interaction can provide a bi-lateral access of these two quantities - spin & motion (or transport), of electrons.
-As a result, the spin-orbit interaction can enable us to control electron spins through electric excitations - it seems we have better controllabilities of charge than spin as history explains.
-Electrons in a crystal with broken inversion symmetry experience different energy levels determined by the directions of motion and spin.
-Controlling the motional component (by applying a current through), we can access to the electron spin population.
+As a result, the spin-orbit interaction can empower us to control electron spins through electric excitations - it seems we have better controllabilities of charge than spin as history explains.
+Electrons in a crystal with broken inversion symmetry experience different energy levels determined by the directions of both motion and spin.
+Controlling the motional component (by applying a current through), we can therefore access to the electron spin population.
 This is a current-induced spin polarisation and if one does this in ferromagnetic materials, you can also control the localised electron spins that is hardly susceptible to applying a current - that's why they are called "localised".
-We are in part of an active international research collaboration (with many world-leading researchers in the world), and attempt to understand the microscopic pictures of current-induced spin polarisation and mangetisation control.
+We are in part of an active international research collaboration (with many world-leading researchers in the world), and attempt to understand the microscopic pictures of current-induced spin polarisation and mangetisation control, in as view of harnessing for technology.
 Some details of this would be found in the following papers.

 "An anti-damping spin-orbit torque originating from the Berry curvature", Nature Nanotech.
 9 211 (2014)